—- Eyewitness account —-

 From Central District to Central Pennsylvania, I had to overcome social-economic, linguistic and logistics challenges: barbed wires, boom-barrier, sand wall, raining rockets and flying blades.

 My itinerary was multimodal: climbing wall, wading waters, car and cargo planes, barge, bus and battleship.
 I was flanked by Carbine and Canons, M-16’s and rockets.
-Finally, only a few miles to State College, hold it … my house-church-designated rep, a divorced Unitarian minister with time in his hand (he took up Cello 101 at the University), showed some class by scooping up a Woodie-Guthrie-hat-wearing hitchhiker on Hwy 322.
-“How do you do!”
-I am Thang, from the war.
+Finally, a few miles to State College, hold it … my house-church-designated rep, a divorced Unitarian minister with time in his hand (he took up Cello 101 at the university), wanted to show some class by scooping up a Woodie-Guthrie look-alike on Hwy 322.
+“How do you do!” for a “what’s up”.

 Only then my liberal arts education could officially commence – one peck on college typewriter at a time (sounded more like gunshots on my first day.
 What a nightmare).

-Armed with 300 bucks- a fiscal increase from what was in the French dictionary we managed to slip out with us – 1975 fiscal left-over, disbursed and distributed via the IRC (International Rescue Committee)- I grabbed Penn State by the horns – like “holding Infinity in the palm of my hand”.
+Armed with 300 bucks (a three-fold increase from what was in the French dictionary we managed to slip out of the country) from 1975 fiscal left-over aid, disbursed and distributed via the IRC (International Rescue Committee)- I grabbed Penn State by the horns – Blake’s “holding Infinity in the palm of my hand” like a cast-away.

-Humbly yet eagerly, I held on to birth certificate and my straight A’s transcript on Red-Cross stationary.
-Oh, almost forget that job Letter of Recommendation from the Bureau of Child Welfare – where I volunteered as an interpreter.
+Humbly yet eagerly, I held on to my birth certificate and my straight A’s transcript on Red-Cross stationary job Letter of Recommendation from the Bureau of Child Welfare – where I volunteered as an interpreter

 Having missed “Move-In” date, I played catch-up: from night shifts on campus to a job offer at WNEP-TV 16 upon graduation.